-With call center turnover rates at 25%-35%*, it is a challenge to maintain quality customer service.
-The success of your organization depends on your staff, and if they're quitting, you need to ask yourself why and how can you reduce call center turnover.
+With call center turnover rates at 25%-35%, it can be a challenge maintaining quality customer service.
+The success of your organization depends on your staff, and if you are experiencing high turnover rates, you need to ask yourself why and how can you reduce call center turnover.

-With that said, one of your main objectives should be to keep your call center attrition rate low by focusing on employee retention.
+With that said, one of your main call center objectives should be to reduce call center turnover rates low and focus on employee retention.

-Employee retention doesn’t necessarily mean higher salaries and bigger bonuses.
-Here are several methods to effectively retain call center staff and reduce call center turnover rate.
+Here are several methods to effectively retain call center staff and reduce call center turnover rates.

 Retention begins from the core.
 Know your employee profile and where to look for them.
 Consider the candidate’s personality, cultural fit within your company and skills for the job.